dilanSachi/cerebrex/Crawling/crawlingenv/readme.md

 **Gossiplanka**

-*Has links to the sinhala translation in the english text.
-The english text file contains the sinhala version too*
+*Has links to the sinhala translation in the english text.*

 *Sinhala - 16670*